JohnBra/rpc-websocketserver/README.md

 - **Protected** function to **set ws listeners** once a connection was established
 - **Protected** function to **handle received messages**

-All protected functions can be reimplemented for your specific namespaces.
-You are encouraged to reimplement the 'onConnection' handler with handlers for the possible [ws events](https://github.com/websockets/ws/blob/master/doc/ws.md#event-close-1) (e. g. error) like so:
+All protected functions can be overridden for your specific namespaces.
+You are encouraged to override the 'onConnection' handler with handlers for the possible [ws events](https://github.com/websockets/ws/blob/master/doc/ws.md#event-close-1) (e. g. error) like so:
 ```typescript
 import { WebSocketServer, register, param } from 'rpc-websocketserver';